canbolukbas/blog/_posts/2024-08-21-prefetching.md

         process_data(data)
 ```

-Identifying and modeling this problem in a simpler way helped me see the problem.
+Modeling the problem in a simpler way helped me identify the problem.
 I wrote the pseudocode of it and figured that prefetching the db table before iterating over this 2D list would only result with a single db call.

 ```
 cached_data = prefetch_database_data()